Stöbber

-The Stöbber (also: Stobber) is the central river in the hilly landscape of „Märkische Schweiz“ and the Märkische Schweiz Nature Park, Brandenburg, Germany.
+The Stöbber (also: Stobber) is the central river in the hilly landscape of "Märkische Schweiz" and the Märkische Schweiz Nature Park, Brandenburg, Germany.
 The stream runs over a distance of 25 km from the fen and source region of Rotes Luch towards the northeast through Buckow to the Oderbruch.
 Near Neuhardenberg the Stöbber flows into the Alte Oder, whose waters run over some canals to the Oder River and the Baltic Sea.
-On a roughly 13 km route of its course there is designated the nature protection area „Naturschutzgebiet Stobbertal“.
-In Altfriedland the river passes the Damm-Mühle (water mill) and, directly alongside the Kietzer See (lake), a Special European Protection Area (SPA) for the conservation of wild living birds (Birds Directive).
+On a roughly 13 km route of its course there is designated the nature protection area "Naturschutzgebiet Stobbertal".
+In Altfriedland, the river passes the Damm-Mühle (watermill) and, directly alongside the Kietzer See (lake), a Special European Protection Area (SPA) for the conservation of wild living birds (Birds Directive).